-Why Is It So Important to the Team to Have Stuff Done?
+Why Is It So Important to Have Working Product?

 Teams That Finish Early Accelerate Faster!

 Patterns for Coaches - ScrumPlop.org

 Teams that Finish Early Accelerate Faster

 - Stable Teams How you get started - Yesterday's Weather How you pull backlog into a sprint - Daily Clean Code How to get defect-free product at sprint end - Swarming How you get work done quickly - Interrupt Pattern How to deal with interruptions during the sprint - Stop the Line How to deal with emergencies - Scrumming the Scrum How to ensure you improve continuously - Happiness metric How to ensure teams aren't overburdened